 I would hazard to say the difference between these two is not a question of a can but the presence of our capacity to capture a greater need to grow.
 The company of this mobility, the seeds of transformation and change, only sprout when we are at an impasse.

-This impasse or holding pattern plagues our soul and demands from us that we move forward and beyond our current status and achieve what it is we set out to accomplish.
-There really is no bad or good self.
-What we need, desire, and think will ultimately be the righteous direction we choose which projects and maps out the pathway to our next great transformation.
-Choosing to be a criminal or wayward soul and partake in crime, a life which brings with it pain, heartache, and bad fortune is not really an extension of who we are but instead, what we are doing which continues to be at odds with our purpose and our meaning in life.
+This impasse or holding pattern plagues our soul and demands that we move forward and beyond our current status and achieve what we set out to accomplish.
+There is no wrong or good self.
+We need, desire and think will ultimately be the righteous direction we choose, which projects and maps out the pathway to our next great transformation.
+Choosing to be a criminal or wayward soul and partake in crime, a life which brings with it pain, heartache, and bad fortune, is not an extension of who we are but instead, what we are doing, which continues to be at odds with our purpose and our meaning in life.